LLNL/variorum/CONTRIBUTING.md

 ---------------

-The easiest way to contribute a change request is to make all of your changes on a new branch in a fork of libvariorum.
+The easiest way to contribute a change request is to make all of your changes on a new branch in a fork of Variorum.
 Make sure your `dev` is up-to-date and create a new branch off of it.
 We ask that you name the branches starting with your <username>-descriptive_branch_name>, so we can track who owns the branch and the feature.